swissup/swissup.github.io/m1/extensions/easycolorswatches/configuration.md

 ![Color swatches](/images/m1/extensions/swatches/configuration-catalog-swatches.png)

--   `Event for activation catalog swatch item` - select the value from dropdown.
-It will allow users change the product image by click on it or on mouseover.
+-   `Event for activation catalog swatch item` - change the product image by click on it or on mouseover

 Specify the image width both for grid and list modes on catalog page.

+>Starting from version 2.1.5, you can specify width and height using comma as delimiter, for example: 400,500

 ### Attribute swatches settings